kovacsv/VisualScriptEngineWeb/README.md

 ### 3. Generate the Web Application

-The easiest way is to run the `EmscriptenBuild.bat` file from the root directory.
-It needs two command line parameters:
+The easiest way is to run the scripts file from the root directory.
+They need two command line parameters:
 - The Emscripten SDK folder (e.g. "C:\Emscripten\emsdk").
 - The result folder of the web application (e.g. "C:\xampp\htdocs\WebApp").

 ```
+EmscriptenCMake.bat C:\Emscripten\emsdk
 EmscriptenBuild.bat C:\Emscripten\emsdk C:\xampp\htdocs\WebApp
 ```